A SIX STEP EXPERIMENT TO COMBAT LIES

 Katie Faris

-Katie is the author of He Will Be Enough: How God Takes You by the Hand Through Your Hardest Days, God Is Still Good: Gospel Hope and Comfort for the Unexpected Sorrows of Motherhood, and Loving My Children: Embracing Biblical Motherhood.
+Katie is the author of He Will Be Enough: How God Takes You by the Hand Through Your Hardest Days, God Is Still Good: Gospel Hope and Comfort for the Unexpected Sorrows of Motherhood, Loving My Children: Embracing Biblical Motherhood, and Every Hour I Need You: 30 Meditations for Moms on the Character of God (coming soon).
 A pastor's wife and mother to five, Katie lives with her family in New Jersey.
 To learn more, visit katiefaris.com.

 Build An Ebenezer